-Have you heard of the Kindle First program?
+Have you heard of the Amazon First Reads program?
 It’s a simple (and free!) way to get new releases if you’re an Amazon Prime member.

-Each month the Amazon editors team chooses about a half dozen titles across different genres that are brand-new.
+Each month the Amazon editors team chooses around nine titles across different genres – they are either new releases or haven’t even been officially released yet.

-From those six books, you can choose one of them as a Kindle version for a whopping $1.99.
+From those nine books, you can choose one of them as a Kindle version at a wildly discounted rate.

 And if you’re a Prime member?